deepjyoti30/ytmdl/README.md

 ### Manual

-You can manually install `ytmdl` by closing this repository and running the `setup.py` script.
+You can manually install `ytmdl` by cloning this repository and running the `setup.py` script.

-1. Install `python3-setuptools` if it isn't already:
+1. Install `setuptools` if it isn't already:

     ```console
      pip install setuptools